Hamber House Adolescent Day Treatment Program

 Hamber House is designed primarily for students who are experiencing severe mental health difficulties such as psychotic, mood or anxiety disorders, or other severe mental health difficulties which negatively impact on a youth’s ability to function academically, socially, and emotionally.
 Youth who have behaviour or substance use issues are not eligible to attend the Hamber House program.
 Students referred to this program must meet the Ministry of Education criteria for designation in the “H”: Students with Serious Mental Health concerns.

 Students can complete courses at the grade 8 to 12 level in the core academic areas.
 Student progress is managed through an Individualized Education Plan (IEP).
 Adaptations and Modifications are made where necessary to meet the needs of the students.
 In addition to providing educational and recreational programming, students participate in individual and group counseling where they learn to manage their mental health concerns, practice social skills, and prepare for further education or employment.

 Intake is continuous as space becomes available.
 Potential students are referred to Hamber House through their psychiatrist or mental health team.
 The Vancouver Board of Education has assigned the District Principal of Alternative Programs to act as liaison to this program.
 The adolescents and their parents are then invited to a meeting with Hamber House Staff to determine if the student is eligible.

 Program Capacity and Staffing:

 Hamber House enrolls 12 students and has 1 Teacher, 1 Youth and Family Worker and 1 School and Student Support Worker.

-Child and Youth Mental Health staff consists of a Program Coordinator, Program Assistant, Child and Family Therapist, Occupational Therapist, Psychologist, Psychiatrist and Peer Support Worker.
+Child and Youth Mental Health staff consists of a Program Coordinator, Program Assistant, Child and Family Therapist, Occupational Therapist, Psychologist and Psychiatrist.